algorithmica-org/algorithmica/content/english/hpc/algorithms/argmin.md

 }
 ```

 If we implement the two subroutines optimally (check the linked articles), the performance will be ~18 GFLOPS for random arrays and ~12 GFLOPS for decreasing arrays — which makes sense as we are expected to read the array 1.5 and 2 times respectively.
-This isn't that bad by itself — at least we avoid the 10x worst-case performance penalty — but the problem is that this penalized performance also translates to larger arrays when we are bottlenecked by the [memory bandwidth](/hpc/cpu-cache/bandwidth) rather than the CPU.
+This isn't that bad by itself — at least we avoid the 10x worst-case performance penalty — but the problem is that this penalized performance also translates to larger arrays, when we are bottlenecked by the [memory bandwidth](/hpc/cpu-cache/bandwidth) rather than compute.

 Luckily, we already know how to fix it.
-We can split the array into blocks of fixed size $B$ and compute the minimums on these blocks while also maintaining the global minimum.
-When the minimum on a new block is lower than the global minimum, we update it and also remember the block number of there the global minimum currently is.
-After we've processed the whole array, we just return to that block and process $B$ elements to find the argmin.
+We can split the array into blocks of fixed size $B$ and compute the minima on these blocks while also maintaining the global minimum.
+When the minimum on a new block is lower than the global minimum, we update it and also remember the block number of where the global minimum currently is.
+After we've processed the entire array, we just return to that block and scan through its $B$ elements to find the argmin.

 This way we only process $(N + B)$ elements and don't have to sacrifice neither ½ nor ⅓ of the performance: